The Citadel Foundation's Leaders in Philanthropy

 Each year, The Citadel Foundation recognizes and celebrates the generosity of those whose lifelong support allows the college to pursue its vision of achieving excellence in the education of principled leaders.

-On October 17th, our newest Leaders in Philanthropy will gather with family and friends in Summerall Chapel to be inducted into The Citadel’s legacy and lifetime giving societies, which represent donors of estate gifts or cumulative contributions totaling $100,000 or more, as part of the 2014 celebration.
+Every fall, our newest Leaders in Philanthropy gather on campus with family and friends to be inducted into The Citadel’s legacy, cumulative, and lifetime giving societies, which represent donors of estate gifts, 25-year consecutive giving, or cumulative contributions totaling $100,000 or more.

 The Citadel Foundation's